stoermelder/vcvrack-packone/docs/ReMove.md

 ### PHASE-input

-The input labeled PHASE accepts 0-10V and allows controlling the playhead directly: The voltages from 0 to 10V are mapped to the the length of the sequence.
+The input labeled PHASE accepts 0-10V and allows controlling the playhead directly: The voltages from 0 to 10V are mapped to the length of the sequence.
 Using an LFO's unipolar saw output or a clock with phase output like [ZZC's Clock-module](https://zzc-cv.github.io/en/clock-manipulation/clock) the playback can be synced to sequencers and you get behaviour of Loop-mode, an LFO with triangle-output gives you ping ping-playback.
 Obviously multiple instances of the module can also be synchronized this way.

 The ports RUN and RESET and their buttons are disabled and can't be used as long a cable is connected to PHASE.
 From v1.0.4 on this is signaled by red LEDs next to the ports.